Dr. Malpani will be happy to provide you answers to your queries onlineConsult Now

 Please insist that your clinic give you photos of your embryos.
 This is invaluable documentation and will help to ensure that you have received good quality care.
 Good clinics do this routinely.
 All well -equipped clinics have the facilities to provide you with photos of your embryos.
 If your doctor refuses to provide these photos, you should be very concerned as to the quality of care you are getting.

 In some countries, such as the UK, doctors are allowed to replace a maximum of only 2 embryos, to reduce the risk of high-order multiple births.
-Some clinics in Scandinavia have now started transferring only one embryo ( this is called SET or single embryo transfer) in young women, in order to reduce the risk of a multiple pregnancy.
-In USA and India, there are no laws, and some clinics will transfer 4 embryos for young patients, and upto 6 for older women - and this number is quite arbitrary.
+Some clinics in Scandinavia have now started transferring only one embryo ( this is called SET or single embryo transfer) in young women, in order to reduce the risk of multiple pregnancies.
+In the USA and India, there are no laws, and some clinics will transfer 4 embryos for young patients, and up to 6 for older women - and this number is quite arbitrary.

 It's safe to travel 2-3 days after the transfer.